The Important Goals: Living Out of Your Comfort Zone.

 How do you know what your most important goals are?

 Well first off: what does that even mean, “most important goals”?

-Usually: the most important goals are the ones that will bring you much closer to achieving the life of your dreams, or a significant raise in income, or a huge step forward in the quality of your life.
+Usually: the most important goals are the ones that will bring you much closer to achieving the life of your dreams or a significant rise in income, or a huge step forward in the quality of your life.